• Home

 Dogs on the beach in Sri Lanka

-Unfortunately, rabies does still exist in Sri Lanka, though there are amazing charities like WeCare who run vaccination as well as spay/neuter programs around the island.
-Just last year, a young French boy was nipped by a puppy in Sri Lanka and tragically passed away once the symptoms set in when he returned to France.
+Unfortunately, rabies does still exist in Sri Lanka, though there are amazing charities like WeCare that run vaccination as well as spay/neuter programs around the island.
+Just a few years ago, a young French boy was nipped by a puppy in Sri Lanka and tragically passed away once the symptoms set in when he returned to France.

 Monkeys in Sigiriya, Sri Lanka